 - Continue supporting their households and families until they can return to work

 The laws for maritime workers can be complex, and you may be unsure whether you are covered by the Jones Act, the LHWCA, or another statute.
-Working with a maritime injury lawyer when filing your claim can help ensure that you do so correctly.
+Working with a maritime lawyer when filing your claim can help ensure that you do so correctly.

 Get a Free Review of Your Maritime Injury Case Today

-Our law firm provides free case reviews to all prospective clients and represents injured seamen and other maritime workers on a contingency fee basis.
 This means a member of our team will discuss your case and legal options with you today at no cost to your family.
 It also means we charge no upfront fees or retainer, and you only pay if we deliver compensation to you.